 I wanted to create some privacy.
 The car lot was on a higher elevation, and there was a short chainlink fence on top of a retaining wall.
 They parked their inventory very densely, with the bumpers facing my yard.
 There was only just enough room for a thin person to walk between the rows of cars to have a look.
 The cars were like another layer of protection.
 However, it would be nicER to not see them, and attractive plants would be better than aggressive weed trees.

 On the way to the grocery store I passed a few mature Smoke Bushes.
 A couple had been pruned into trees, the others were large and wide bushes.
 The kind I liked had dark purple almost black leaves.
 The internet claimed these were hardy plants, that grew fast, that could get to be 15 or more feet tall.
 I found some photos of a bunch growing together to form a hedge.
 This seemed like a good solution.

 I realized that I needed to cut all that mess down, and that the sooner they could get planted, the sooner they could start to grow.
 I hated to lose the shade, but I loathed those trees.

 It looked like this when I was done.
 I left the Wedding Wreath Spirea alone, until I could find someone to help me to dig it out to move it elsewhere.
 I discovered a clematis, that grew modestly up the fence, so I left that, too.
 Finally it looked like this:

 These little bushes were what I bought to fill all that space:

-I planted some Cosmos seeds and hoped for the best.
-The Smoke Bushes survived, and the Cosmos grew.
-By the fall it looked like I was trying at least:
+I planted the smoke bushes and they survived.
+I sprinkled some Cosmos seeds and hoped for the best.
+By the end of august it looked like I was trying at least ?